 A new investigative report from CNN reveals that a number of state workers – including police‚ teachers and firefighters – can expect to retire with less than ever.
 They are going to have smaller pensions‚ fewer retirement benefits and probably less general savings overall.

-Our Los Angeles bankruptcy lawyers would encourage these workers to consider a bankruptcy before reaching that stage in their lives.
+Our Woodland Hills bankruptcy lawyers would encourage these workers to consider a bankruptcy before reaching that stage in their lives.
 Wiping out any existing debt before going on a fixed income can be a smart financial move.

 The CNN report indicates that since 2009‚ a total of 45 states – including California – have slashed pension benefits‚ increased mandated employee retirement plans or both.